Rohangattu/DATA1202/README.md

 Splits the dataset into training and testing sets.
 Utilizes various ensemble classifiers including RandomForestClassifier, AdaBoostClassifier, GradientBoostingClassifier, and ExtraTreesClassifier for model training.

+Running the Tests
+Breakdown of Tests
+The code includes exploratory data analysis, data preprocessing, model training, and evaluation.
+Each section is tested individually to ensure correctness and reliability.

+Deployment
+This code can be deployed on any machine with Python installed.
+Additionally, the trained model can be deployed in production environments for real-time prediction.

 Instructions
 To run the code:
 Ensure you have Python 3 installed along with the necessary libraries specified in the requirements file.